-A host of new attractions are opening in London this year.
-Here are 5 to visit in 2018.
+A host of new attractions are opening in the capital this year.
+To help you find out what's on in London, here are our top 5 suggestions to visit in 2018.

 The newly-refurbished Hayward Gallery reopens in January following a 2-year renovation.